Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Bethe ansatz solution

 for any $j \in \{1,...,N\}$, where the quantum numbers \( I_j \) take integer or half-integer values for odd or even \( N \), respectively.
+The parity of $N$ contributes since the PBCs involve (N-1) interchanging of momenta, leading to a phase of $(N-1)\pi$.
 The set of $N$ quantum numbers $\{I_j\}$ characterizes the eigenstate uniquely.
-Equation~(\ref{eq: BA eqn}) is the standard BA equation, where the phase shift $\Theta(k)$ is determined by the interaction model $V(x)$.
-In general, it is solved numerically but, for HRs, the linear form of \( \Theta(k) \) allows for an explicit solution, and we find
+For HRs, the linear form of \( \Theta(k) \) allows for an explicit solution.
+By summing all Eqs.~(\ref{eq: BA eqn}) for all $j$'s, one finds the total momentum $Q=\sum_j k_j=2\pi I /L$, with $I= \sum_j I_j$.
+Then, inserting this formula for $Q$ and $\Theta(k)=ka$ into Eq.~(\ref{eq: BA eqn}), one finds